Akuli/python-tutorial/basics/what-is-programming.md

 languages consist of English words, digits and some characters that have special meanings.

-Unlike people often think, **programming is not complicated**.
-Large programs are always made of small, simple pieces, and those pieces are written one by one.
+Unlike people often think, programming is not complicated.
+Large programs are always made of **small, simple pieces**, and those pieces are written one by one.
 Programming languages are made to be used by humans, so if there's an easy way to do something and a difficult way to do something, you should use the easier way.

 ## What do I need?